 that the person authorizing automobile travel determine the prospective driver's record

 through fleet operations to avoid this loss.
-An approved Safe Driving course video
+Competency

-In additional to a valid driver's license and appropriate driving record status, a
+In addition to a valid driver's license and appropriate driving record status, a University

 Care should be extended in the selection of any driver to ascertain that she or he

 is physically and mentally capable of driving safely.
 Any faculty, staff or student